 Researchers based in Government departments need to commission and undertake research.
 Work conducted by The Farr Institute to link many anonymised health and administrative datasets will enable a step change in capability to support policy-relevant research.

 The Farr Institute aims to improve knowledge exchange through research publications, events and by working directly with policy makers.
-To do this, the Institute has brought together a group of international researchers experienced in:
+To do this, the Institute brought together a group of international researchers experienced in: